 When I make self portraits- it comes from somewhere deep in my soul.
 I honestly don’t understand it, but the end result is always a visual representation of this marriage between the way I look physically, and this disgorge of feelings and inner life.
 It just happens when I draw, whether I intend it or not.

 In class, people often ask me why in my drawings I look so scared, and I used to tend to evasively shrug it off as a stylistic choice.
 But honestly, the reason I so often looked scared in my self portraits was that inside, I was very scared.

 I was a freshman in college, an introvert alone in a city that was new to me.
-I was struggling with an onset of debilitating health problems from undiagnosed Hashimoto’s Disease- alone, away from my home and family I was going into hypothermia from just being in air conditioned rooms, accumulating infections and sores all over my body, constantly fending off and dealing with dizzy spells and nausea– and I had absolutely no idea why.
-I was struggling with the OCD that had been my bane since grade school, and, thanks to hypothyroidism, significant depression.
+I was struggling with an onset of debilitating health problems from what was at that time diagnosed autoimmune and autonomic problems- alone, away from my home and family I was going into hypothermia from just being in air conditioned rooms, accumulating infections and sores all over my body, constantly fending off and dealing with dizzy spells and nausea– and I had absolutely no idea why.
+It was the beginning of a long journey that I was unintentionally capturing in my work.